How to sell your business in Dubai.

-In case of a sale of business, the trade license has to be amended, while if the business has failed and has to be wrapped up completely then the assets have to be liquidated and outstanding debt cleared before one goes about canceling the trade license.
+In case of a sale of the business, the trade license has to be amended, while if the business has failed and has to be wrapped up completely then the assets have to be liquidated and outstanding debt cleared before one goes about canceling the trade license.

 Even in order to cancel the trade license, No Objection Certificates (NOC) are required from various government departments before the process of license cancellation can be started with the Department of Economic Development (DED).

-Before going about selling the business, it’s best to consult with experts on what the valuation of the business should be, the approvals to be sought from DED, and another government ministry depending on the type of business and terms and conditions of the sale of business.
+Before going about selling the business, it’s best to consult with experts on what the valuation of the business should be, the approvals to be sought from DED, and another government ministry depending on the type of business and terms and conditions of the sale of the business.
 The approvals that are needed are the same as those required for starting a new business.
-The original license, and the passport of the buyer are needed along with special approvals from a different ministry.
+The original license and the passport of the buyer are needed along with special approvals from a different ministry.
 The Dubai court then needs to notarize the new contract without which the DED won’t accept the contract as valid.

 After all this, the new contract along with the original documentation has to be submitted to DED, only after that does the new ownership reflect in the revised license.

 The process is cumbersome and lengthy, and compliance is mandatory.
 The risk of punishment for non-compliance is high and it’s best to take the help of experts who have been in this business and understand the processes inside out.
-Do write in to us at email@example.com for more details.
+Do write to us at [email protected] for more details.